andyfischer/circa/docs/syntax.md

         end
     end

-To access something inside a namespace, use a dot-seperated identifier:
+To access something inside a namespace, use a colon-seperated identifier:

-    contents = web.get_page(url)
+    contents = web:get_page(url)